olegaches/jsonrpc-light/README.md

 # jsonrpc-light
-A Retrofit-like library for JSON-RPC 2.0 requests.
+A Retrofit-like library for JSON-RPC 2.0 requests

 ## Usage in Kotlin
 ```kotlin